zmyer/graal/docs/reference-manual/tools/monitoring.md

 the performance of user programs and the health status of the virtual machine.

-The GraalVM monitoring component is called the Agent and can be easily enabled by providing command line option `--agent` to the executables.
+The GraalVM monitoring component is called the Agent and can be easily enabled by providing the command line option `--agent` to the executables.

 __Disclaimer__: The Agent is currently an __experimental__ feature provided by the __GraalVM Enterprise Edition__ available for download